build2645/fucking-algorithm/data_structure/Binary heap detail implements priority queues.md

 **Sinking code implementation：**

-Sinking is slightly more complicated than floating up, because floating up A node A only requires A to compare the size with its parent node; However, to sink A node A, we need to compare the size of A with its **two child nodes** If A is not the largest, we need to adjust the position and exchange the larger child node with A.
+Sinking is slightly more complicated than rising,Because some node A is floating up, all you need to do is compare the value of A with its parent,But sinking some node A,you need to compare the value of A with its two child nodes, and if A is not the largest, you need to adjust the position, and then swap the larger child node with A.

 ```java
 private void sink(int k) {